terrytang0905/TT_Tech_Space/blogs/2017-02-11-greenplum-arch-design-note.md

 _b.Optimizing Data Distribution_

-When you create a table in Greenplum Database, you must declare a distribution key that allows for even data distribution across all segments in the system.
+When you create a table in Greenplum Database, you must declare a **distribution key** that allows for even data distribution across all segments in the system.
 If the data is unbalanced, the segments that have more data will return their results slower and therefore slow down the entire system.

 _c.Optimizing Your Database Design_

 Examine your database design and consider the following:

 	- Does the schema reflect the way the data is accessed?
 	- Can larger tables be broken down into partitions?
 	- Are you using the smallest data type possible to store column values?(选择最合适的数据类型)
 	- Are columns used to join tables of the same datatype?
-- Are your indexes being used?
+	- Are your indexes being used?(部分情况下index能提升GP查询性能)

 _d.Greenplum Database Maximum Limits_